starganv2-vc/starganv2-vc.github.io/index.md

 ---

 ## ESD Dataset
 To demonstrate the ability of converting into stylistic speech, we train another model with 10 English speakers from the [Emotional Speech Dataset](https://github.com/HLTSingapore/Emotional-Speech-Data) (ESD).
 Our model can convert a neutral reading into an emotional speech.
 We also demostrate the ability of converting from emotional speech to emotional speech.
-This shows that our model can be applied to moving dubbing with proper source input.
+This shows that our model can be applied to movie dubbing with proper source input.
 All samples are in 16k Hz.

 ### Emotional to Emotional